-It is unlikely that the levels of asbestos containing materials in your home will be harmful but you must seek advice on what action to take if you think asbestos is present, especially if you or anyone else is planning to undertake DIY work as this is likely to agitate ACMs and release asbestos fibres into the air.
+It’s unlikely that the amount of ACMs in your home will be harmful, but you should get advice on what to do if you think asbestos is present, especially if you’re planning DIY work as this’ll agitate ACMs and release asbestos fibres.

 - blue asbestos (crocidolite)

 The diagram below shows the most common places that asbestos might be found, although this isn't exhaustive.

 Asbestos was also used in some heat-resistant products such as oven gloves and ironing boards, but its use in most products was banned in 1993.

 Some textured coatings (commonly known as Artex) contain asbestos fibres.
 They’re normally well bonded and the fibres aren’t easily released.
 Newer types of textured coatings don’t contain asbestos, but they look the same as older versions.

 If you have a textured coating in your home, DON’T attempt to remove, sand, scrape, wire brush, drill it yourself – contact us for advice.